 - (Other estimates: sediments comprise 5% of the outer 10 miles of the Earth and 12% of the mass of the crust is quartz.)

 I’d like input.
-I’m not an expert but am trying to bring the attention of those who are so they can improve on these numbers.
+I’m not an expert but am hoping those who are can improve on these numbers.